Acupuncture & Dry Needling

 Dry needling is commonly used to treat musculoskeletal problems.
 It can also be used to enhance treatment with manual therapy.
-Acupuncture needles are placed in certain areas of the body to release tension and stress.
+Needles are placed in certain areas of the body to release tension and stress.

-Manual therapy treatment may, therefore, be enhanced.
-As a result, many patients see a physical therapist that have been trained in dry needling methods.
+Manual therapy treatment may, therefore, be used in conjunction.
+As a result, many patients see a physical therapist that has been trained in dry-needling methods.

 A comparison of Acupuncture and dry needling.

 Acupuncture and dry needling treat many of the same conditions.
 It is the theory behind each that makes the difference.
 Essentially, acupuncture treats the flow of energy, and dry needling releases muscle tension.

 Needles are inserted in specific “trigger points” of your body.
 These are usually knotted muscles or tight soft tissue So, this helps release the knot and relieve any muscle pain or spasms. as these areas are released, more movement is achieved.
 Needles will remain in your skin for a short period of time.
 Treatment often lasts between 10 and 30 minutes.

 Dry needling is also sometimes called “intramuscular stimulation”.